Default header image

 Laurier Institute for the Study of Public Opinion and Policy Forum – October 20 2023

-The Storied Lives Project will be setting up a booth at the annual LISPOP (Laurier Institute for the Study of Public Opinion and Policy) Forum event on October 20th!
-Dr. Leah Levac, co-leader of the Displacements, Emergence and Change cluster, will be there to give you an opportunity to listen to the podcasts or discuss the Storied Lives initiatives about poverty and housing.
+The Storied Lives Project team attended the annual Laurier Institute for the Study of Public Opinion and Policy (LISPOP) Forum event on October 20th, including Dr. Leah Levac, co-lead of the Displacements, Emergence and Change cluster.
+The project team attended this event to give Centre members and the surrounding community an opportunity to listen to Storied Lives podcast, and to discuss initiatives about poverty and housing.

 Continue Reading Laurier Institute for the Study of Public Opinion and Policy Forum – October 20 2023